photo by Jill Warvel from this post of 4 years ago

 23. The Eternals—2021 We’re hearing that Stonehenge appears near the end of this new blockbuster.
 Revision: apparently it only appears in the credits.
 Still, can’t wait to see the images!

 24. Ice Age—2002, Animated At one point characters wander past Stonehenge and one says, “Modern architecture; it’ll never last.”
-Stonehenge wouldn’t even be there yet but it’s still funny.
+Stonehenge wouldn’t even be there during the Ice Ages but it’s still funny.

 Are there more movies and television shows with Stonehenges?
 Indubitably.
 Are we done here for now?
 Yep.